data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/general-software-engineering-skills/caching/_index.md

 - **Scalability**: Caching helps applications scale to serve a larger number of requests.

-## Conclusion

-**Caching** is a critical aspect of computer systems, impacting performance, cost, and scalability.
-However, it's important to manage cache effectively to ensure data consistency and accuracy.

 ## Learning Resources

 Here are some suggestions for learning caching, which will help you become more proficient in optimizing web and application performance: